ashwinstender/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 # Contents repository
 Besides this README.me document, this repository contains the following files:

--CodeBook.md    : The Code Book provides a full description of the relevant variables as listed in the "run_analysis.R" document
+-CodeBook.md    : The Code Book provides a full description of the relevant variables as listed in the "run_analysis.R" document.

--tidy_data.txt  : A full R script that
+-run_analysis.R : A full R script that walks through the execution of all 5 steps as stated in the assignment decription.

+-tidy_data.txt  : The final product of this assignment.
+A tidy data set with the average of each variable for each activity and each subject.